 Accounting Detail Revenue: Grant # and CFDA # If Applicable: NA Cost Center Number Object Code Number Amount 33- New Cost Center 1381 \$ 1,500,000.00 Expenditure: Cost Center Number Object Code Number Amount 83- New Cost Center 2700 \$ 1,500,000.00 Additional Accounting Details: Grant Information: Grant funds employee positions ?
 NA Is there a potential for grant to c ontinue?
-NA If grant is funding a position is it expected the position will be eliminated at the end of the grant?
-NA Will grant program be complete in grant funding time frame?
+NA If grant is funding a position is i be eliminated at the end of the g NA Will grant program be complete in grant funding time frame?
 NA Will grant impact the community once the grant funds are eliminated?
 NA Does grant duplicate services p rovided by private or Non-profit sector?
 NA